*Tax inclusions only apply to UK orders. Local taxes might be applied on receipt of international orders.

-The original bowl was kindly donated to Chippenham Museum by Marc Allum and in now on display there for everyone to enjoy.
+The original bowl was kindly donated to Chippenham Museum by Marc Allum and is now on display there for everyone to enjoy.

-As with all such decorated Samian Ware bowls, the process of recreating it began with the making of a set of punches, of exactly the same designs and dimensions as those used by the original mould maker.
-These were carved from fine terracotta clay and once fired, were used to create the design within the bowl mould.
-This mould was in turn fired to a temperature of 1000°C, then mounted onto a potter's wheel, where, while spinning at speed, the final bowl was formed within it.
+As with all such decorated Samian Ware bowls, the process of recreating them begins with the making of a set of punches of exactly the same designs and dimensions as those used by the original mould maker.
+These were carved from fine terracotta clay and, once fired, were used to create the design within the bowl mould.
+This mould was, in turn, fired to a temperature of 1000°C, then mounted onto a potter's wheel, where, while spinning at speed, the final bowl was formed within it.

 Find out more about the original here - http://www.wshc.eu/blog/item/reconstructing-roman-ceramics.html

 This replica Roman pot has been handmade in Northumberland by Potted History, inspired by the original, which we were lucky enough to view thanks to the support of the Senhouse Museum.

 Health & Safety

 As with all of our museum-quality replicas, this piece has been fired to achieve an authentic finish.
 Like the original, it is not glazed; as a result, this pot does not meet modern food safety standards, and although decorative, I would not recommend that this pot be used for its original purpose.
 Postage All items are sent using a second-class postal service; if you wish to have an item sent first class please contact us for a quote.
 Many Thanks